Chaudhry Wajahat Hussain

 Chaudhry Wajahat Hussain (born c.
 1950) is a Pakistani politician who had been a member of the National Assembly of Pakistan from 2002 to 2013.
 In 2023, he was appointed as the president of PML-Q after his brother Chaudhry Shujaat Hussain was removed from the position by a breakaway faction.
-Later, Election commission of Pakistan reverted the decision and stated it an illegal move.
+Later, Election Commission of Pakistan reverted the decision and stated it an illegal move.
 Also given all powers back to Chaudhry Shujaat Hussain.
-He was member of Pakistan Tehreek e Insaf until he announced going back to Shujaat's PML-Q. He is the father of the current member national assembly Chaudhry Hussain Elahi and uncle of Moonis Elahi and Chaudhry Salik Hussain.
+He was member of Pakistan Tehreek e Insaf until he announced going back to Shujaat's PML-Q.

 Early life and education

-Chaudhry Wajahat Hussain, also known as "Commander Gujrat", son of Chaudhry Zahoor Elahi, was born in 1950 in Gujrat.
+Chaudhry Wajahat Hussain, also known as "Commander Gujrat", the son of Chaudhry Zahoor Elahi, was born in 1950 in Gujrat.
 He is a graduate of George Washington University in USA where he completed a bachelor's degree in Political Science.
 For his primary and high school, he attended the Aitchison College Lahore, where many Pakistani businessmen and politicians have attended.

+Hussain is the brother of former Prime Minister of Pakistan, Shujaat Hussain, and the uncle of Ministers Moonis Elahi, Shafay Hussain and Chaudhry Salik Hussain.
+His cousin and brother-in-law Parvez Elahi served as the Deputy Prime Minister of Pakistan and the Chief Minister of Punjab twice.